-^{22.} This phrase was approved by the plenary of the Twelfth Meeting of Negotiations in the Quest for Points of Consensus.
+^{12.} This phrase was approved by the plenary at the Twelfth Meeting of Negotiations.

-^{23.} The delegation of the United States reserves its position on Article XXV (2).
+^{13.} At the Sixth Meeting of Negotiations the delegation of the United States reserved its position on Article XXV (2).

-^{24.} The delegation of Argentina enters a reservation with respect to the terms "lands and territories" until the scope of their meaning throughout the text of the declaration is reviewed.
+^{14.} At the Sixth Meeting of Negotiations the delegation of Argentina entered a reservation with respect to the terms "lands and territories" until the scope of their meaning throughout the text of the declaration is reviewed.

-^{25.} The delegation of Mexico joins in the consensus reached on this article.
+^{15.} The delegation of Mexico joined in the consensus reached on this article at the Sixth Meeting of Negotiations.
 However, Mexico reserves the right to request reconsideration of the final part of paragraph 2 of this article which reads: "These policies shall include the necessary measures to prevent, prohibit, and punish any unauthorized intrusion in their lands and territories" if it is not reflected elsewhere in the Declaration.